Mercato Metropolitano Barcelona

 6

-Located by the beach of Barcelona, the Anís del Mono distillery site retains a complex spatial composition dating back to the 1800s, its network of courtyards and narrow passages recalling the atmosphere of a medieval town.
-Drawing from this inherited urban fabric, PAN- PROJECTS and Mercato Metropolitano propose a new architectural vision that transforms the brewery into an active “food village,” where gastronomy, culture, and everyday life intersect.
-The project introduces a series of public programmes including a food market, rooftop gardens, a museum, a food academy, and an event hall.
-Streets and squares will host street-food kiosks, workshops, and music stages, creating a dynamic rhythm of gathering and celebration.
-By naming streets and crafting bespoke pavements, the design establishes a map-like identity that binds the venue together.
-While preserving the historic materiality and spatial depth of the distillery, the intervention embodies Mercato Metropolitano’s ethos of connecting people through food.
-The architectural language balances the site’s industrial heritage with new social functions, encouraging interaction between history, community, and contemporary urban life.
+Located along the Barcelona coastline, the Anís del Mono distillery retains a complex spatial composition dating back to the 19th century.
+Its network of courtyards and narrow passages evokes the atmosphere of a historic town.
+Working with this inherited fabric, PAN- PROJECTS and Mercato Metropolitano propose a new architectural vision that transforms the site into an active “food village,” where gastronomy, culture, and everyday life intersect.
+The project introduces a range of public programmes, including a food market, rooftop gardens, a museum, a food academy, and an event hall.
+A system of streets and squares accommodates street-food kiosks, workshops, and performance spaces, generating a continuous rhythm of use and activity.
+By naming routes and developing a distinctive paving language, the design establishes a legible, map-like identity that ties the site together.
+While preserving the material character and spatial depth of the distillery, the intervention builds on Mercato Metropolitano’s ethos of connecting people through food.
+The architectural approach balances the site’s industrial heritage with new social functions, creating a setting where history, community, and contemporary urban life coexist.
 Construction is scheduled to begin in 2027.

 Axonometric view - Ground Floor